 Cultural Control: Keep the trees as healthy as possible.
-Other stresses to the pecan tree should be reduced, by fertilizing the tree in late February, and liming in the fall according to a soil test report.
+Reduce other stresses to the pecan tree by fertilizing the tree in late February and liming in the fall, according to a soil test report.
 Additionally, pecan trees should be watered weekly during periods of drought for the best development of the pecan nut crop.
 Since some eggs overwinter in the galls, fallen leaves must be correctly disposed of (such as through raking and burning) to prevent additional infestation by this insect.